IntergatedCircuits/CanDybugFW/README.md

 # CanDybug [![Build Status](https://travis-ci.org/IntergatedCircuits/CanDybugFW.svg?branch=master)](https://travis-ci.org/IntergatedCircuits/CanDybugFW)

-This repository contains the embedded firmware of the CanDybug, a CAN bus traffic analizer which uses a custom protocol over a USB serial port emulation.
+This repository contains the embedded firmware of the CanDybug, a CAN bus traffic analyzer which uses a custom protocol over a USB serial port emulation.

 ## Features